-After settling into my new home, which during my first year on the Monterey Peninsula consisted of a stylishly appointed 8 ft. cab-over camper that was, more or less, permanently situated in camp space #22 at the long-since upscaled 17-Mile Drive Village, in Pacific Grove, CA, I wouldn't actually meet Steve (in person) until 1974.
+After settling into my new home, which during my first year on the Monterey Peninsula consisted of a stylishly appointed 8 ft. cab-over camper that was, more or less, permanently situated in camp space #22 at the long-since upscaled 17-Mile Drive Village, in Pacific Grove, CA, I wouldn't actually have an opportunity to meet Steve (in person) until 1974.

 Although I had no way of knowing at the time, Steve would quickly become one of my closest and dearest friends.
 Despite our respective 34-year age difference, and likely due to his exceptionally affable nature, ongoing encouragement, and tireless photographic mentoring, he became (and continues to be) one of the most important people in my life.